Postcode area: NR18.

 Living in Wymondham: Full Resident’s Guide (2026)

-One of Norfolk’s most desirable market towns – a stunning historic centre, outstanding state boarding school, and an easy A11 commute to Norwich make Wymondham a perennial favourite with families.
+One of Norfolk’s most desirable market towns, a striking historic centre, outstanding state boarding school, and an easy A11 commute to Norwich make Wymondham a perennial favourite with families.

 What Are Property Prices Like in Wymondham?